 |Windows PCs (with the Configuration Manager client)||Create custom configuration items to assess objects such as registry keys, files, and Active Directory attributes.

-When you use the Windows 10 configuration item type, select settings from a predefined list.
+When you use the Windows 10 or later configuration item type, select settings from a predefined list.

 |Windows PCs (enrolled with on-premises MDM)||Select settings from a predefined list.|